Take Action Following a SAP HANA Cloud Database Alert with SAP Automation Pilot

 -

 Commands can also be scheduled.
-An example may be to schedule the starting and stopping of a database instance.
+One example may be to schedule the starting and stopping of a database instance.

 -

-It is possible to create commands using BASH, Node.js, Python or Perl.
+It is possible to create executors in a command using BASH, Node.js, Python or Perl.
 A provided example command is included for each type as shown below.

 -